15-Year-Old Marine Youngest American Killed in Vietnam War

 “PFC Dan Bullock, You began the age of a child, but had to become a man very quickly.
 May God’s Grace be with you.
 Thank you for your sacrifice at such a young age.
 You will never be forgotten.” – Cathy Moore

 U.S. Marine Corps Pfc.
 Dan Bullock is a name everyone should know, but many do not.
 The teen was just 15 years old when he was killed in action in the Quang Nam province of Vietnam on June 7, 1969, making him the youngest American casualty of the Vietnam War.
-He had doctored his birth certificate to join the U.S. Marines Corps.

 Dan is one of the more than 58,000 service members whose names are inscribed on the Vietnam Veterans Memorial in Washington, D.C.
 His name is remembered on Panel 23W, Row 96.

-*Correction: A previous version mentioned that Dan Bullock died from resupplying ammunition, which was later changed to small arms fire.
+A grateful nation thanks him.*Correction: A previous version mentioned that Dan Bullock died from resupplying ammunition, which was later changed to small arms fire.